 University initiatives designed to bring diverse scholars to our campus can also expand our academic networks and potential hiring pools.
 Learn more about our Distinguished Visiting Scholar program and the Chancellor’s Graduate Fellows Alumni Initiative.
-Resources are also available from the Office of the Vice Provost for Faculty Advancement and Institutional Diversity to attend pipeline conferences, develop partnerships with minority-serving institutions, and create or enhance pipeline programs at Washington University.
+Resources are also available from the Office of the Vice Provost for Faculty Affairs and Diversity to attend pipeline conferences, develop partnerships with minority-serving institutions, and create or enhance pipeline programs at Washington University.

 Track Your Own Success

 Consider giving applicants the opportunity to share with you where they learned about your position.
 This will help your academic unit understand which resources are effective in publicizing our searches.
 For example, the Department of Electrical and Systems Engineering created the following template:

 We are interested in the effectiveness of our means of position announcement.